 Always be thinking about multiple uses for a given item.
 Be creative in your thought process.
 This will help you if and when you need to adapt solutions to given problems.

-There are many different lists of ingredients for survival kits, while there really is no right or wrong list.
-It’s helpful to read lists and formulate your own plan.
+There are many different lists of items for survival kits and there really is no right or wrong list.
+It is helpful though to read other lists…